yamini4rawat/N_python_code/README.md

 ## This repository contains code which solves small task which we do everyday with our python codes.

 1. Uploading a file onto google colab
+2. Tips and tricks for writing a mark down file